cldf/cldf/components/languages/README.md

 ## What's a language?

-For the purposes of CLDF, a language is one of the objects whose attributes are studied, and stored as values for [parameters](../parameters).
-Thus, if a dataset contains the results of a sociolinguistic study, rows in `LanguageTable` will be likely be sociolects.
+For the purposes of CLDF, a language is one of the objects whose attributes are described in a dataset.
+Thus, if a dataset contains the results of a sociolinguistic study, rows in `LanguageTable` will likely be sociolects.
 Whether and how such rows are related to languoids as understood for example by Glottolog can be indicated in the [Glottocode](http://cldf.clld.org/v1.0/terms.rdf#glottocode) column.

 See also the related discussion in https://github.com/cldf/cldf/issues/68

+### Dialects

+If a dataset contains data about dialects, it is recommended to add a [`parentLanguageGlottocode`](http://cldf.clld.org/v1.0/terms.rdf#parentLanguageGlottocode) property
+- to provide a stable reference to Glottolog,
+- to indicate the language-level object which might be used to compare data across datasets.

 ## Example